 Figure 1: Example XRL Targets and clients: OSPF, RIB, and CLI.
 OSPF and RIB processes are XRL targets.
-OSPF supports XRL interfaces "OSPF Configuration/1.0" and "Routing Protocol/1.0": the RIB is a client of the former interface and the CLI a client of the latter.
+OSPF supports XRL interfaces "OSPF Configuration/1.0" and "Routing Protocol/1.0": the CLI is a client of the "OSPF Configuration/1.0" interface and the RIB a client of the "Routing Protocol/1.0" interface.
+RIB supports XRL interface "Routing Information Base/1.0": the OSPF is a client of that interface.